4min/resume/ilya_fomin_cv.md

 02/2007 – 03/2013 **Manager, SQA Automation @ Align Technology, Inc. (Moscow)**

   Shaped test automation practice from the ground up, tooling selection to implementation to hiring and management.
-Lead environments management and deployment automation, cut production cutover time by an order of magnitude
+Lead environments management and deployment automation, cut production cutover time by an order of magnitude.
   + Formed a team of 8 engineers, set up Scrum and Kanban processes for collaboration
   + Architected and lead the implementation of a distributed cluster system for launching QTP/Selenium test batches with easy to use Web interface (QTP, VBS, Java, GWT, gwt-ext, ext-js), as well as underlying test scripts
   + Led implementation and rollout of configuration management/deployment framework and scripts to support a team of 100+.
 Supported dozens of deployments a day, cut production cutover time from 1 day to 1 hour